StylianosNikopoulos/Hotel/README.md

-Introduction
+# Introduction

-The Hotel Booking Website allows users to browse available rooms, book rooms for specific dates, and contact support for assistance.
+The Hotel Website allows users to browse available rooms, book rooms for specific dates, and contact support for assistance.
-Administrators have access to an admin panel where they can manage rooms, bookings, and user interactions
+Administrators have access to an admin panel where they can manage rooms, bookings, and user interactions.This Website caters to both guests seeking accommodation and administrators responsible for managing the hotel's offerings and user interactions.
+With its intuitive user interface, robust backend functionalities, and elegant design, the website promises an unparalleled booking experience for users while empowering administrators with efficient tools to oversee operations.

+## Installation

+To get started with the Hotel Booking Website, follow these steps:

+1. **Clone the repository: git clone 'repository-url'**
+2. **Install dependencies:'composer install'**
+3. **Configure the .env file:**
+Update the `.env` file with your database credentials and other settings.
+4. **Generate application key:'php artisan key:generate'**
+5. **Run database migrations:'php artisan migrate'**
+6. **Seed the database with initial data:'php artisan db:seed'**
+7. **Start the development server:'php artisan serve'**

+## Usage

+Once the installation is complete, you can start using the Hotel Booking Website:

+- **Navigate to the homepage:**
+Browse available rooms and explore details.

+- **Register or login:**
+Create a new account or log in to book rooms.

+- **Contact support:**
+Reach out to support for any assistance or queries.

+- **Admin Panel:**
+Administrators can access the admin panel to manage rooms, bookings, and user interactions.

+## Admin Panel

+Admins can access the admin panel by logging in with admin credentials.
+The admin panel provides functionality for managing rooms, bookings, and user interactions.

 ![18D0F50B-59D3-42B7-9D2D-AB1075F4D6C6_1_201_a](https://github.com/StylianosNikopoulos/Hotel-Laravel/assets/59256689/1641a043-555a-425c-9a58-b3fb4235313b)